mosaicml/examples/examples/benchmarks/bert/README.md

 # Welcome!

 This benchmark covers both pre-training and fine-tuning a BERT model.
 With this starter code, you'll be able to do Masked Language Modeling (MLM) [pre-training](#mlm-pre-training) on the C4 dataset and classification [fine-tuning](#glue-fine-tuning) on GLUE benchmark tasks.
-We also provide the source code and recipe behind our [Mosaic BERT](#mosaic-bert) model, which you can train yourself using this repo.
+We also provide the source code and recipe behind our [MosaicBERT](#mosaic-bert) model, which you can train yourself using this repo.

 ## Contents